lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

 ###### Electronic Invoice Status

-**To Cancel** : Indicates the cancellation request is ready to be sent to the OSE, this can be done either automatically by Odoo with a _cron_ that runs every hour, or the user can send it immediately by clicking on the button “Send now”.
+**To Cancel** : Indicates the cancellation request is ready to be sent to the OSE, this can be done either automatically by Konvergo ERP with a _cron_ that runs every hour, or the user can send it immediately by clicking on the button “Send now”.
 Once it is sent, a cancellation ticket is created, as a result the next message and CDR File are logged in the chatter: